VladimirAlexiev/soml/owl2soml/README.md

 - Anonymous (blank node) classes are ignored
 - It ignores instances of `schema:DataType` and that class itself (see [Datatypes](#datatypes) below)
 - Also ignores classes `owl:Thing, owl:Nothing` that are not useful for querying.
-  (In contrast, it keeps `schema:Thing` which is the domain/nrage of useful props).
+  (In contrast, it keeps `schema:Thing` which is the domain/range of useful props).

 Classes are processed as follows:
-- The chars `[-_.]` are removed from class & property local names in order to make valid GraphQL names.
 - Gets class [Labels and Descriptions](#labels-and-descriptions)
 - If a property range is not defined in the ontology, it is emitted in SOML as a class without any props, otherwise the SOML schema would be invalid